 Issued in March 2020, this Statement addresses issues related to public-private and public-public partnership arrangements.
 This Statement establishes the definitions of Public-Private Partnerships, Public-Public Partnerships, and Availability Payment Arrangements and provides uniform guidance on accounting and financial reporting for transactions that meet those definitions.
 This Statement will enhance the decision usefulness of a government's financial statements by requiring governments to report assets and liabilities related to public-private and public-public partnership's consistently and disclose important information about public-private and public-public partnerships transactions.
 This Statement will be effective for the Fund beginning with fiscal year September 30, 2023.
-Management is currently evaluating the impact of the adoption of this Statement on the Fund's financial statements.
+Management is currently evaluating the impact of the adoption of this Statement on the Fund's financial statements but does not believe the adoption of this Statement will have a material effect on the Fund's financial statements.